oDEVU/VEX/README.md

 - Virtual File System: Abstracted file access supporting virtual paths, with ability to load normal files
 - Transform Hierarchy: Proper object parenting with hierarchical transformation system
 - Object/ECS System Hybrid: Similarly to Unreals Actor system here you can create Object c++ classes with its own components
+- Scene System: Json based with abbility to load custom classes, like player/enemy/gun, as long as they register them selfs.
 - Custom UI system: Json based UI system using facebook/yoga layout engine.
-- Implemented Jolt as physics engine.
+- Physics System: Simply implemented Jolt as its performant and stable.

 ## Other Notes
-- Current builds are early in development and represent basic functionality
+- Current builds are early in development.
+But making a game is possible.
 - Currently mostly tested on Linux with AMD GPUs (both discrete and integrated), Windows builds are now possible but not every merge is tested for windows compatibility.
-- An editor is planned, but requires a working engine core to do so
+- An editor is planned, but requires a working engine core to do so.

 ## Engine documentation
-Engine documentation can be found under: https://odevu.github.io/VEX/ It can also be regenerated locally by using doxygen.

-There are also code sample avaiable for creating in engine projects: https://odevu.github.io/VEX/samples/
+- Core Documentation: Detailed, doxygen-generated reference for engine modification and development. [https://odevu.github.io/VEX/](https://odevu.github.io/VEX/)
+- Code Samples: Simple, system-by-system examples focused on game creation and engine usage. [https://odevu.github.io/VEX/samples/](https://odevu.github.io/VEX/samples/)

 ## Building the Project (Curently you build engine with a project)
 This guide provides the necessary steps for setting up your environment, compiling the custom build tools, and finally compiling the project itself.